 Lucky for you, I've created these gluten free snickerdoodles and let me tell you... you're going to want to try these.
 Especially if you are a fan of my snickerdoodle bars, maple snickerdoodles, and my snickerdoodle cheesecake!

-As I was working on this recipe, I started thinking about snickerdoodle cookies… what are snickerdoodles?
-Where did they come from?
-Why are they called snickerdoodles?
+As I was working on this recipe, I started thinking about snickerdoodle cookies... what are snickerdoodles?
 What exactly is cream of tartar and why is it a staple in this particular cookie?

-First things first, a couple of things all good snickerdoodle cookies have in common: a cracked surface, a yummy cinnamon-sugar topping, and cream of tartar.
-I didn’t get too far in my research, though.
-There seems to be conflicting info about where they come from and why they are called snickerdoodles.
-Do you know?
-Let me know in the comments!
+A couple of things all good snickerdoodle cookies have in common: a cracked surface, a yummy cinnamon-sugar topping, and cream of tartar.

-What I can tell you, though, is that cream of tartar is a leavening agent, like baking powder and baking soda.
-Not only does it work with the baking soda to give us that texture we want, it also gives you that tangy flavor that is unique to snickerdoodles.
+Cream of tartar is a leavening agent, when combined with baking soda.
+Not only does it give us that texture we want, it also gives us that tangy flavor that is unique to snickerdoodles.

 - This gluten free snickerdoodle recipe is seriously easy.
 No complicated ingredients.
 No chill time.
 So if the craving hits, you can whip these up and enjoy them in about half an hour, IF that!

 - They're so, so soft.
 Like, melt in your mouth soft.
 That's always been my favorite kind of cookie, so if you're also a soft cookie person, these are definitely for you.

 - You get the perfect amount of cinnamon and sugar here.
 I feel like it's easy to go overboard on the cinnamon, which can get overpowering, but not with this recipe!
 What's nice is you can also go as light or as heavy on the topping as you'd like.
 As you can see, I like a light coating on my cookies.